If your kids jump for joy when the first leaf hits the ground, you need these 50 Free or Cheap Things to Do with Kids This Fall!

 - … Or start a journal for leaf identification

-- Try a new fall soup recipe, maybe butternut squash or a tomato bisque and of course you have to have that with an old fashioned grilled cheese sandwich!
+- Try a new fall soup recipe, maybe butternut squash or tomato bisque, and of course you have to have that with grilled cheese!

 - Clean out your summer clothes, organize your closet and pull out your fall clothes.

 - Got growing kids?
 Search for children’s consignment sales in your area for thousands of new and next-to-new children’s fall & winter coats, clothes, toys & gear at a fraction of what you’d pay shopping retail.
 (Indy: Indy Kids Sale)

 - Pick apples at a local apple orchard.